globocom/secDevLabs/owasp-top10-2017-apps/a1/copy-n-paste/README.md

 #### 🔥

 An attacker could now create any malicious SQL queries and send them to the API that, in theory, would be executed.
-For the purpose of this attack narrative, [sqlmap](https://github.com/sqlmapproject/sqlmap) will be used to exemplify how an automated SQL Injection attack may be performed.
+For this attack narrative, [sqlmap](https://github.com/sqlmapproject/sqlmap) will be used to exemplify how an automated SQL Injection attack may be performed.

 To install sqlmap on a Mac you can simply type: